 This annual festival is held by the Foundation for International Understanding Through Students, which seeks to build a sense of community and cultural awareness for all students on campus.
 Many activities at CulturalFest are free of charge and include exhibitions and tabling about different cultures, food from all over the world, as well as music and dancing.
-The 2016 festival was held Feb.
-12 and 20.
+The festival is held in February, with the exact dates announced in May.

 Find out more about CulturalFest at fiuts.org/events/culturalfest.

 UW WORLD SERIES